rsmith-nl/calculix-build-pastix/README.md

 The build is done in steps, each captured in a shell script.

-It is important that the shell scripts are called from the directory they reside in!
+It is important that the shell scripts are started from the directory they reside in!

 First step is to clean up, to remove any remains from a previous build.